DishaMT19/DS_AI_Internship/README.md

 - ✅ Scaling numerical features to ensure uniform model learning
 - ✅ Creating polynomial features to model non-linear relationships
 - ✅ Recognizing how transformed features influence training speed and accuracy
 - ✅ Strengthening preprocessing skills for real-world Machine Learning workflows
+- ✅ Understanding fundamental probability concepts and terminology
+- ✅ Constructing and analyzing sample spaces for experiments
+- ✅ Differentiating between independent and dependent events
+- ✅ Applying conditional probability in practical problems
+- ✅ Using Bayes’ Theorem to update beliefs with new evidence
+- ✅ Strengthening logical and analytical reasoning skills

 ---

-### 📘 Overall Learning Summary (Day 1 – Day 14)
+### 📘 Overall Learning Summary (Day 1 – Day 15)

 - Gained familiarity with the development environment through system orientation, tool awareness, and workflow setup.
 - Installed and verified Python, configured VS Code and Anaconda, and established a structured development setup.